Go to the main content

 There's a specific exhaustion that comes from living in communities where you're always translating yourself into acceptability.
 Priya had been doing it unconsciously for so long that she'd internalized it as normal.
 The yoga studio required a version of herself that was serene and committed.
 The office required a version that was professional and uncomplicated.
 The church required a version that was still intact, still hopeful, still following a script.

-She wasn't dishonest in any of these spaces.
-She was just editing.
-Constantly.
-This is what psychologists call "stereotype threat" and "identity threat"—the stress of managing how you're perceived in environments where some part of your identity might be questioned or pathologized.
+This is what psychologists call "stereotype threat" and "identity threat" — the stress of managing how you're perceived in environments where some part of your identity might be questioned or pathologized.
 Over time, this stress literally changes your health markers.
 Blood pressure rises.
 Cortisol stays elevated.
 You stop sleeping well.

 Priya described the relief of the potluck community this way: "I didn't have to translate.
 Someone asked me a question and I could answer it without preparing a justification first.
 It sounds like such a small thing, but it rewired something in my brain.
 My nervous system stopped waiting for the other shoe."

 This connects to something else research has documented: that people who feel genuinely seen and accepted in their communities experience measurable improvements in health outcomes, immune function, and longevity.
 A study published in JAMA found that strong social connections have health benefits comparable to other major health interventions.
-Priya's health improved not because she was eating differently—she was already mostly plant-based—but because she was being differently: fully, without explanation.
+Priya's health improved not because she was eating differently — she was already mostly plant-based — but because she was being differently: fully, without explanation.

 On Social Media and the Illusion of Connection